tmkezer/etl-project/README.md

 I decided to use MySQL mainly because it's what I'm most comfortable with.
 However, given the relationship between the datasets (zone, map_id and other columns were shared across datasets) it also made the most sense (though given the size, MongoDB may have been a better choice).

+One other issues I ran into was trying to commit/push a 700MB file to github.
+I would not recommend this.
+The push errored out and left me a commit behind the master branch.
+Git reset did not seem to work so I simply created a new repo, added the jupyter notebook files and smaller csv files and pushed them to github successfully!